Wade Boggs: Pitt. The. Elder.

 - Alec Douglas-Home (Conservative, 1963-64) — pronounced "Douglas-Hume"; the last Prime Minister to sit in the House of Lords (he renounced his peerage and finished his term in the Commons); also (and not surprisingly) the last PM to be descended from or closely related to a previous PM

 - James Callaghan (Labour, 1976-79) — first (and to date, the only) known atheist PMnote ; most recent military veteran to serve as PM

-- Margaret Thatcher (Conservative, 1979-90) — The first woman of Downing Street, but many humorists felt she was more manly than her entire Cabinet; longest-serving PM of the 20th century
+- Margaret Thatcher (Conservative, 1979-90) — The first woman of Downing Street, but many humorists felt she was more manly than her entire Cabinet; longest-serving PM of the 20th century; most recent former PM to be elevated to the Lords

 - John Major (Conservative, 1990-97) — Living